edgedb/rfcs/text/1017-triggers.rst

 The `original RFC <https://github.com/edgedb/rfcs/pull/50>`_ suggested implementing ``DO AFTER`` as a simple query rewrite mechanism, in which the expressions to perform are injected into the query.
-We can use approximately that mechansim to implement ``DO WHEN`` triggers.
+We can use approximately that mechansim to implement ``BEFORE`` triggers.

-For ``DO AFTER``, we will instead populate a temporary table with the id and type of the trigger-containing objects that have been inserted or updated.
+For ``AFTER``, we will instead populate a temporary table with the id and type of the trigger-containing objects that have been inserted or updated.
 We will then execute the triggers in a separate query that consumes rows from the temporary table and executes the triggers.